 Enjoy this guest post from Roman Zhyvitski.
 Roman is an unstoppable traveler, born in Belarus, has visited 30 countries, creator of the travel website about Belarus Visit-Belarus.com and travel blogs about adventures and traveling on a budget at RomanRoams.com

 Table of Contents

 Hiking to Norway’s Waterfalls

-The Waterfalls valley is situated in the center of Norway, in Hardangervidda national park near Hardangerfjord and about 160 km away from Bergen, second largest city in Norway.
-As many other places in Norway, Husedalen valley is reachable only by car.
+The Waterfalls valley is situated in the center of Norway, in Hardangervidda national park near Hardangerfjord and about 160 km away from Bergen, the second largest city in Norway.
+Like many other places in Norway, Husedalen valley is reachable only by car.

 To get to the Waterfalls valley, you should go to the town of Kinsarvik, then ride up the hill.
 You can stop your car either in the end, near the first waterfall and have a snack before a difficult climb, or before that, in the place, where the road is closed for the cars, but a hiking trail for people is starting.

 If you choose the second option, you will have a steep climb along the pipe of an electrical plant.
 Choosing the second option, you will have a slightly longer, but much easier way up.

 What is Special about the Norway Waterfalls Valley?